 Approximately 2 weeks after acceptance, the ISE Office will give you a firm date when communication can commence with the exchange partner and family.
 Full payment is due by late November.
 Mid-January to early February, regional Pre-Departure Meetings are held to prepare students and parents for the period abroad.

-Ontario students leave early to mid-February spending 9 or 12 weeks with their partner returning home early April/May.
+Ontario students leave early February spending 9 or 12 weeks with their partner returning home early April/May.